ryan-mcclue/musings/artful-ai.md

 seems that there are a variety of Stable Diffusion scripts to use, e.g. https://github.com/jquesnelle/txt2imghd

 img2img:
+Maintaining likeness:
+* Euler over Eular A
+* Sampling steps removes noise, 15-30
+* CFG scale 0.3-0.6
+* Denoise strength 1
-Euler, lower CFG scale makes image more honest to original --> is textual inversion just a variant of img2img keeping likeness?
+* lower CFG scale makes image more honest to original --> is textual inversion just a variant of img2img keeping likeness?

 interpolated videos: